ianstormtaylor/slate/docs/guides/plugins.md

 ]
 ```

 These types of plugins are critical to keeping your code maintainable.
 And they're good candidates for open-sourcing for others to use.
-A few examples of plugins like this in the wild are [`slate-auto-replace`](https://github.com/ianstormtaylor/slate-plugins/tree/master/packages/slate-auto-replace), [`slate-prism`](https://github.com/GitbookIO/slate-prism), [`slate-collapse-on-escape`](https://github.com/ianstormtaylor/slate-plugins/tree/master/packages/slate-collapse-on-escape), etc.
+A few examples of plugins like this in the wild are [`slate-auto-replace`](https://github.com/ianstormtaylor/slate-plugins/tree/master/packages/slate-auto-replace), [`slate-collapse-on-escape`](https://github.com/ianstormtaylor/slate-plugins/tree/master/packages/slate-collapse-on-escape), etc.

-There's almost no piece of logic too small to abstract out and share, as long as it's reusable.
+There's almost no piece of logic too small to abstract out and share, as long as it's reusable and not opinionated about the editor's schema.

 But hotkey binding logic by itself isn't a "feature".
 It's just a small helper that makes building more complex features a lot more expressive.

 ### Feature Plugins

-Feature plugins are much larger in scope, and serve to define an entire series of behaviors that make up a single "feature" in your editor.
-They're not as concrete as util plugins, but they make reasoning about complex editors much simpler.
+Feature plugins are larger in scope, and serve to define an entire series of behaviors that make up a single "feature" in your editor.
+They're not as concrete as helper plugins, but they make reasoning about complex editors much simpler.

 For example, you maybe decide you want to allow **bold** formatting in your editor.
 To do that, you need a handful of different behaviors.